 - Log in to your site’s Dashboard (e.g. http://www.yourgroovydomain.com/wp-admin)

-- Click on the “Plugins” tab in the left panel, then click “Add New”.
+- In the left panel, click “Plugins”, then click “Add New”.

-- Search for “Jetpack” and the latest version will appear at the top of the list of results.
+- Search for “Jetpack” — the latest version will appear at the top of the list of results.

 - Login with your WordPress.com account (or create one) and click “Authorize Jetpack”

-- Don’t see a Plugins menu in your dashboard?
-Then your site is probably on WordPress.com and you don’t need Jetpack – its features are already bundled into your site!
+- If you don’t see a Plugins menu in your dashboard, then your site is likely on WordPress.com and you don’t need Jetpack – its features are already built in.

-- If you are using a Multisite install, note that Jetpack must be connected individually for each site in the network.
-Any admin for that site can forge the connection.
-It does not have to be a different local user or a different WordPress.com user for each site.
+- If you are using a Multisite installation, Jetpack must be connected individually for each site in the network.
+Any administrator can connect the site.